DushkaF/MJ-math-game/README.md

 # MJ-math-game
-It is repo for our frontend and backedd og game
+It is repo for our frontend and backend of game